leekevinyg/edison/README.md

 Examples: "Click Sign-In", "Click the title of a video", "Click a Netflix profile".

 - Close

 Closes current tab.
 Useful if a mistake or unintended tab is opened.

 Example: Just say "Close"

 - Back

 Navigates to last visited page in the browser.

 Example: Just say "Back"

 - Scroll

 Scrolls the page up/down/left/right

 Examples: "Scroll Down", "Scroll Up", "Scroll Left", "Scroll Right"

 - Media Controls for video

 Plays or pauses the video in the current tab.

-Example: Just say "Play", "Pause" when viewing a video
+Example: Just say "Play" or "Pause" when viewing a video

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.
 Improvements to this coming shortly.